ZenosParadox/pypi_flow/README.md

 Available on [PyPI](https://pypi.org/project/pypi-flow/).
 Tested on Windows 10.

 ## Installation
-pypi-flow can be simply installed by running:
+pypi-flow can installed using the folling command on your terminal:

     pip install pypi_flow